drakkan/sftpgo/docs/custom-actions.md

 # Custom Actions

 The `actions` struct inside the "sftpd" configuration section allows to configure the actions for file operations and SSH commands.
+The `hook` can be defined as the absolute path of your program or an HTTP URL.

 The `upload` condition includes both uploads to new files and overwrite of existing files.
 The `ssh_cmd` condition will be triggered after a command is successfully executed via SSH. `scp` will trigger the `download` and `upload` conditions and not `ssh_cmd`.
 The notification will indicate if an error is detected and so, for example, a partial file is uploaded.

-The `command`, if defined, is invoked with the following arguments:
+If the `hook` defines a path to an external program, then this program is invoked with the following arguments:

 - `action`, string, possible values are: `download`, `upload`, `delete`, `rename`, `ssh_cmd`
 - `username`